 - Canines (cuspids): These are the four teeth on the sides of our mouth that we use for tearing meat and crunching hard foods.

-- Premolars (bicuspids): These are the eight teeth in between our canines and molars.
+- Premolars (bicuspids): These are the eight teeth between our canines and molars.

 Preventing Tooth Decay

-It is our goal to help you maintain or improve your oral health.
-Our dentist in Philadelphia, PA uses the latest breakthrough in decay detection.
+Our goal is to help you maintain or improve your oral health.
+Our dentist in Philadelphia, PA, uses the latest breakthrough in decay detection.
 Diagnodent laser technology detects decay at its earliest stage before it destroys more tooth structures.

 If we detect a cavity, we offer tooth-colored dental composites to restore beauty and strength to the tooth.
-It is important to treat your tooth cavity as soon as possible.
+We want to treat your tooth cavity as soon as possible.
 If you ignore it, it will spread and may require much more intense treatment, such as root canal therapy.

 Preventing Gum Disease

 During this in-depth exam, we take measurements to assess the depth and health of your gum pockets and each tooth.
-Normal gum pocket depth is 1-3 millimeters.
-Deeper pocketing, especially with bleeding, is a sign of disease and may indicate additional treatments.
+Normal gum pocket depth ranges from 1 to 3 millimeters.
+Deeper pockets with bleeding is a sign of disease and may indicate the need for advanced treatments.

-In addition to pocket depths, we look for tooth mobility and gum recession.
-We put the data we collect into our electronic patient record system during this process.
-Then we compare it to prior examination results to determine if your periodontal health is improving, maintaining, or worsening.
+We also look for tooth mobility and gum recession.
+During this process, we collect data into our electronic patient record system and compare it to prior examination results.
+We use this data to determine whether your periodontal health is improving, maintaining, or worsening.

-This information, in conjunction with a review of your most recent x-rays, gives Dr. Doray a more accurate assessment of your bone levels.
-Often with periodontal disease, small changes happen over time.
+Dr. Conover uses this information and a review of your most recent X-rays, for an accurate assessment of your bone levels.
+Small changes often happen over time with gum disease.
 If identified early, you can more easily manage periodontal disease, and the prognosis for your teeth is much better.

 Dr. Conover offers several treatments for gum disease.
-We will determine the best treatment for your specific symptoms and stage of gum disease.
+We’ll determine the best treatment for your specific gum disease symptoms and stage.

 Frequently Asked Questions